My mother was having trouble opening a drawer. She pulled and pulled, but it wouldn’t budge. Frustrated, she yelled “Jesus!” and it finally opened.

 They believe we need omniscient police in the sky.

-Is it really easier to believe that the entire universe was created for us to have a relationship with its creator, than to simply believe that people can be good to one another?
+Is it really easier to believe that the entire universe was created for us to have a relationship with its creator, than to accept that people can be kind to one another?

 So where do we get our morals from?
 Where we always have.
 From a concern for our fellow beings.
 This is the basis for the philosophy known as humanism.